cym13/cym13.github.io/index.rst

 June 2017
 ---------

+`D sightseeing: crc32 <article/d_sightseeing_crc32.html>`_
+    Let's have a glance at a real although very short D program to discuss some of its features.

 `SSL/TLS Configuration Recommendations <article/ssl_tls_recommendations.html>`_
     How to configure SSL/TLS on your server in order to make it secure?
 Here is the way to do it quick and cleanly.